bitfalls/bitfalls_content/authors/wubwub/00-Tokeni+tut/en_EN/final.md

 ![10](../Images/10.png)

-We can use our newly created token as like as you want.
+We can use our newly created token however we want.

 Tokens have countless uses and can alleviate and speed up the everyday life, also there is a good chance that in the future we will see more and more digitalized currencies and all with the help and security of the [blockchain] technology.